 Kim Kardashian's Jaw-Dropping New Bikini Pics Are Heating Up December

 Even in winter, Kim Kardashian is red hot.
 On Monday, Dec.
-7, the Keeping Up With the Kardashians star took to Instagram and shared a couple bikini-clad photos from her recent family...
+7, the Keeping Up With the Kardashians star took to Instagram to share several bikini-clad photos from her recent family getaway...

 More in www.eonline.com